csebooks/operating-systems/content.en/overview/_index.md

 **Mobile computing** refers to computing on handheld smartphones and tablet computers.
 These devices share the distinguishing physical features of being portable and lightweight.
 Historically, compared with desktop and laptop computers, mobile systems gave up screen size, memory capacity, and overall functionality in return for handheld mobile access to services such as e-mail and web browsing.
 Over the past few years, however, features on mobile devices have become so rich that the distinction in functionality between, say, a consumer laptop and a tablet computer may be difficult to discern.
 In fact, we might argue that the features of a contemporary mobile device allow it to provide functionality that is either unavailable or impractical on a desktop or laptop computer.

 Today, mobile systems are used not only for e-mail and web browsing but also for playing music and video, reading digital books, taking photos, and recording and editing high-definition video.
 Accordingly, tremendous growth continues in the wide range of applications that run on such devices.
 Many developers are now designing applications that take advantage of the unique features of mobile devices, such as global positioning system (GPS) chips, accelerometers, and gyroscopes.An embeddedGPS chip allows amobile device to use satellites to determine its precise location on Earth.
-That functionality is

-**42 Chapter 1 Introduction**

-especially useful in designing applications that provide navigation—for exam- ple, telling users which way to walk or drive or perhaps directing them to nearby services, such as restaurants.
+That functionality is especially useful in designing applications that provide navigation—for exam- ple, telling users which way to walk or drive or perhaps directing them to nearby services, such as restaurants.
 An accelerometer allows a mobile device to detect its orientation with respect to the ground and to detect certain other forces, such as tilting and shaking.
 In several computer games that employ accelerometers, players interface with the system not by using a mouse or a keyboard but rather by tilting, rotating, and shaking themobile device!
 Perhaps more a practical use of these features is found in **_augmented-reality_** appli- cations, which overlay information on a display of the current environment.
 It is difficult to imagine how equivalent applications could be developed on traditional laptop or desktop computer systems.

 To provide access to on-line services, mobile devices typically use either IEEE standard 802.11 wireless or cellular data networks.
 The memory capacity and processing speed of mobile devices, however, are more limited than those of PCs.
 Whereas a smartphone or tablet may have 256 GB in storage, it is not uncommon to find 8 TB in storage on a desktop computer.
 Similarly, because power consumption is such a concern, mobile devices often use processors that are smaller, are slower, and offer fewer processing cores than processors found on traditional desktop and laptop computers.